Paquicf/randomclasiter/README.md

 # Description

-Plain text Step s used for the iterative train selection classification procedure (in order of execution).
+Plain text scripts used for the iterative train selection classification procedure (in order of execution).
 Tested under Linux.
 The # symbol appear before comments and '...' stands for input variables.

 # Protocol